CSR Tools

 Are only German companies affected by the CSRD?

 Companies outside the EU are also affected if they conduct significant business in the EU, including a physical presence.
-Accordingly, the CSRD applies if a company has achieved a turnover (net) of 150 million euros in the EU in each of the last two consecutive years and fulfills one of the following two criteria:
+The CSRD applies if a company has achieved a turnover (net) of 150 million euros in the EU in each of the last two consecutive years and fulfills one of the following two criteria:

 • a large or listed EU subsidiary; or